iNTU (Intranet Portal)

 Mr Koh Cheng Boon

-My Research interests include: 1.
+My research interests include: 1.
 Emotional intelligence and leadership effectiveness – mixed methods design 2.
 Psychometric measures for leadership effectiveness, competencies and values 3.
 Calibration between confidence and quality of decision 4.
-Training and education measurement
+Training evaluation, analysis and measurement 5.
+Career transition and lifelong employability 6.
+Learning efficacy and pedagogies

 Assoc Prof Lang Chin Ying, Josephine